Voicemail is usually included in home phone service. To change your service or features, contact us.

 Record a personalized greeting, up to 3 minutes long.
 A common template you can follow is: "You've reached [name].
 We can't get to the phone right now, but if you leave a message, we'll call you back."

 And you’re done!
 Your CenturyLink voicemail is now set up.
-Whenever you have an unheard message, you'll hear a stuttered dial tone when you pick up your home phone.
+Whenever you have an unheard message, you'll hear a stuttered dial tone when you pick up your phone.

 Contact us to have a representative verify your identity and reset your PIN.